metamx/oss-parent/README.md

     ```

     See [password encryption](http://maven.apache.org/guides/mini/guide-encryption.html)
-    information on how to encrypt your maven passwords.
+    for information on how to encrypt your maven passwords.

   - Add the following ossrh profile to the `<profiles>` list.